CarnegieMellon-PlantD/plantd-modeling/SPEC.md

 Steps to run any of these:

 1. Common variables for most functions:
-    - EXPERIMENT_NAMES
-        - comma-separated list of experiments, as namespace.name
     - TWIN_NAME
         - namespace.name of the model to be constructed from the experiments
     - REDIS_HOST